nikbearbrown/introductory-statistics-bundle-with-llms/chapters/10-hypothesis-testing-with-two-samples.md

 **Preview of next chapter:** Chapter 11 covers chi-square tests for categorical relationships.
 You'll formally test independence between two categorical variables in your dataset (extending Ch 3's contingency-table work).

 ---

 ## 🕰️ AI Wayback Machine

-**Frank Wilcoxon** was chemist whose rank-based two-sample test (1945) became one of the most-used nonparametric techniques in modern statistics.
+**Frank Wilcoxon** was a chemist whose rank-based two-sample test (1945) became one of the most-used nonparametric techniques in modern statistics.

 **Run this:**

 ```
-Who is Frank Wilcoxon, and how does their work connect to two-sample tests we covered in this chapter?
-Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+Who is Frank Wilcoxon, and how does their work connect to
+two-sample tests we covered in this chapter?
+Keep it to three
+paragraphs.
+End with the single most surprising thing about their
+career or ideas.
 ```

 → Search **"Frank Wilcoxon"** on Wikipedia.